MultignGames/MultiKit/README.md

 ### FAQs

 Why MultiKit?
 - MultiKit is great for classes that teach video game development with Unreal Engine.
-It's free to use, and our documentation is constantly updated with tutorials and information to customize your game.
+It's free to use, and our documentation is constantly updated with tutorials and information to customize your game.\

+Are there any alternatives to MultiKit?
+- You can find other multiplayer frameworks for Unreal Engine at the [Unreal Marketplace](https://www.unrealengine.com/marketplace/store).